'The Kennedys of the Taliban movement' lose their patriarch

 Haqqani's military prowess brought him attention from both the United States and Pakistan when Washington backed an uprising against the communist government in Kabul and its Russian allies during the 1980s.
 He received both money and weapons from the U.S.

-Haqqani was praised by the late U.S. Congressman Charlie Wilson as "goodness personified."
+Haqqani was once praised by U.S. Rep. Charlie Wilson, D-Texas, as "goodness personified."

 After taking power in Afghanistan in September 1996, the Taliban embraced Haqqani for his military skills, according to a declassified 1998 cable from the U.S. Embassy.
 That cable also said Haqqani "is close buddies with many Arab and Pakistani Islamists."